Modern Assyrian Fonts for Digital and Print Use

 Ramsina: A New East Syriac Font

 We are pleased to announce the release of Ramsina, a new font for the East Syriac style of the Syriac script.
-Ramsina is a carefully crafted revival of metal type originally cut in India around 1920, faithfully preserving its historical character while meeting modern typographic standards.
-The original design, created by Esho Marcus and known as East Syriac Marcus, has been enhanced with advanced OpenType features developed by Sargon Hasso.
-This project was made possible through close collaboration with the SIL Writing Systems Technology group, whose expertise and dedication brought this initiative to fruition.
+Ramsina is a carefully executed revival of a metal typeface originally cut in India around 1920, preserving its historical character while meeting contemporary typographic standards.
+The original design, created by Esho Marcus and commonly known as East Syriac Marcus, has been extended with advanced OpenType features specified by Sargon Hasso.

 Idiqlat: A New East Syriac Font